Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-In fact, (5.1.1) implies that (5.1.2) holds with $N_{p+d}^{(2)}$ replaced by this kernel. \ms (ii) Corollary~(5.4) seems to be closely related with the short exact sequence in \cite[Thm.~1]{DiSa1}. \ms (iii) If all the singularities of $Z$ are nodes, then $\alpha'_f=1$, and the estimation obtained by Corollary~(5.5) coincides with the one in \cite[Thm.~4.1]{DiSt1}, which is known to be sharp.
-It is also sharp for instance if the singularities are $A_1$ or $D_4$ (e.g. $f=(x^2-y^2)(x^2-z^2)(y^2-z^2)$). \ms (iv) The proof of the finiteness of $(H^nA_f^{\ssb})_{\rm tor}$ can be reduced to the analytic local case by considering the formal completion where the direct sum is replaced with the infinite direct product and the convergent power series factors through the formal completion. \ms (v) The argument in (5.1) can be extended to the analytic local case if there is a projective morphism of complex manifolds $\rho:\X\to X$ such that the restriction of $\rho$ over $X\setminus\{0\}$ is an isomorphism and the following two conditions are satisfied: \sk\nin $(a)$ The proper transform of each irreducible component of $\Sg\,f$ transversally intersects $\rho^{-1}(0)_{\rm red}$ at a smooth point $z_k$, and $z_k\ne z_{k'}$ for $k\ne k'$, \sk\nin $(b)$ We have $\rho^*f=\x_n^{\,a_k}h_k(\x_1,\dots,\x_{n-1})$ around each $z'_k$ where $\x_1,\dots,\x_n$ are local coordinates of $\X$ around $z_k$, $h_k$ is a germ of a holomorphic function of $n-1$ variables, and $a_k\in\N$. \sk Note that condition~$(b)$ implies that $\rho^{-1}(0)_{\rm red}$ is locally defined by $\{\x_n=0\}$.
-Let $y$ be a sufficiently general linear combination of local coordinates of $(X,0)$.
-Here we assume that $\rho$ factors through the blow-up along $0\in X$, and moreover the intersection of the exceptional divisor $E_0$ of the blow-up along $0$ with the proper transform of each irreducible component of $\Sg\,f$ is not contained in the hyperplane of $E_0$ defined by $h$ (by replacing $h$ if necessary).
-Then $\rho^*h=u_k\x_n^{b_k}$ with $b_k\in\N$ and $u_k$ an invertible function.
-Here we may assume $\rho^*h=\x_n^{b_k}$ by replacing $\x_n$, but the equality in condition~$(b)$ is replaced by $\rho^*f=u'_k\x_n^{\,a_k}h_k(\x_1,\dots,\x_{n-1})$ where $u'_k$ is an invertible function.
-Then condition~$(b)$ can be replaced with \sk\nin $(b)'$ The restriction of $\rho^*y$ to the proper transform $\Dt$ of $f^{-1}(0)$ gives an analytically trivial deformation on a neighborhood of each $z'_k$ by replacing $\rho^*y:\Dt\to\C$ with the normalization of the base change by an appropriate ramified covering of $\C$ if necessary. \sk Under these assumptions, Theorem~(5.2) can be extended to the analytic local case where $h_k$ is as in condition~$(b)$ above.
-However, it does not seem easy to generalize Theorem~(5.3) unless $f$ admits a $\C^*$-action (or the arguments related to the grading are completely ignored). \ms (vi) If $n=3$ and $Z$ has only ordinary double points as singularities, then the coefficients $n_{f,\alpha}$ of the Steenbrink spectrum for $\alpha\notin\Z$ are the same as that of a central hyperplane arrangement in $\C^3$ having only ordinary double points in $\PP^2$.
+\nin Indeed, (5.1.1{5.1.1}) implies that (5.1.2{5.1.2}) holds with $N_{p+d}^{(2)}$ replaced by this kernel. \ms (ii) Corollary~C5.4{5.4} seems to be closely related to the short exact sequence in \cite[Thm.~1]{DiSa1}. \ms (iii) If all the singularities of $Z$ are nodes, then $\alpha'_f=1$, and the estimation obtained by Corollary~C5.5{5.5} coincides with the one in \cite[Thm.~4.1]{DiSt2}, which is known to be sharp.
+It is also sharp if the singularities are $A_1$ or $D_4$ (for instance, $f=(x^2-y^2)(x^2-z^2)(y^2-z^2)$). \ms (iv) The proof of the finiteness of $(H^nA_f^{\ssb})_{\rm tor}$ can be reduced to the analytic local case by considering the formal completion where the direct sum is replaced with the infinite direct product and the convergent power series factors through the formal completion. \ms (v) If $n=3$ and $Z$ has only ordinary double points as singularities, then the coefficients $n_{f,\alpha}$ of the Steenbrink spectrum for $\alpha\notin\Z$ are the same as that of a central hyperplane arrangement in $\C^3$ having only ordinary double points in $\PP^2$.
 (Note that its formula can be found in \cite{BuSa}.)
-In fact, the vanishing cycle sheaf $\varphi_{f,\ne 1}\Q_X$ is supported at the origin so that we have the symmetry of the coefficients $n_{f,\alpha}$ for $\alpha\notin\Z$.
-Moreover $n_{f,\alpha}$ for $\alpha<1$ can be obtained by Remark~(3.6)(ii), and $n_{f,\alpha}$ for $\alpha\in(1,2)$ can be calculated from the $n_{f,\alpha}$ for $\alpha\notin(1,2)$ by using the relation with the Euler characteristic of the complement of $Z\subset\PP^2$.
-(The latter follows from (3.1.2).)
-Note also that the $n_{f,\alpha}$ for $\alpha\in\Z$ can be obtained from the Hodge numbers of the complement of $Z\subset\PP^{n-1}$. \ms\nin {\bf Examples~5.7.} We first give some examples where the assumptions of Corollary~(5.4) and the last conditions of Theorem~(5.3) are all satisfied, and moreover Remark~(5.6)(vi) can also be applied.
-These are also examples of type (I) singularities (i.e. (0.5) is satisfied). \sk\nin (i) $f=xyz\,\,\,$(three $A_1$ singularities in $\PP^2$) $\,\,n=d=3.$
+Indeed, the vanishing cycle sheaf $\varphi_{f,\ne 1}\Q_X$ is supported at the origin so that we have the symmetry of the coefficients $n_{f,\alpha}$ for $\alpha\notin\Z$.
+Moreover $n_{f,\alpha}$ for $\alpha<1$ can be obtained by Remark~R3.6{3.6}\,(ii), and $n_{f,\alpha}$ for $\alpha\in(1,2)$ can be calculated from the $n_{f,\alpha}$ for $\alpha\notin(1,2)$ by using the relation with the Euler characteristic of the complement of $Z\subset\PP^2$.
+(The latter follows from (3.1.2{3.1.2}).)
+Note also that the $n_{f,\alpha}$ for $\alpha\in\Z$ can be obtained from the Hodge numbers of the complement of $Z\subset\PP^{n-1}$. \msn {\bf Examples~5.7.} We first give some examples where the assumptions of Corollary~C5.4{5.4} and the last conditions of Theorem~T5.3{5.3} are all satisfied, and moreover Remark~R5.6{5.6}\,(v) can also be applied.
+These are also examples of type (I) singularities (that is, (5{5}) in the introduction is satisfied). \skn (i) $f=xyz\,\,\,$(three $A_1$ singularities in $\PP^2$) $\,\,n=d=3.$